 Raising Boys Achievement?

-For the previous few years there was a special slot on Inset Day (the two days back for staff communication and training before pupils return) devoted to Raising Boys Achievement (RBA).
+For the previous few years, there was a special slot on Inset Day (the two days back for staff communication and training before pupils return) devoted to Raising Boys Achievement (RBA).
 Because historically, boys don’t achieve as well as girls.
-Despite a recession in ’08 and cutbacks in the educational sector, money has been allocated, or was in this co-ed school at least, to narrowing the gap.
-At GCSE level, it’s still in the region of 6.5%, although the gap has narrowed for the first time in 2018.
+Despite a recession in ’08 and cutbacks in the educational sector, money has been allocated or was in this co-ed school at least, to narrow the gap.
+At the GCSE level, it’s still in the region of 6.5%, although the gap has narrowed for the first time in 2018.

 Raising Girls Voices?

 I was in conversation with the Head Teacher after the next RBA updates.
 “What are you doing to raise girls’ voices?”
 I asked politely.
 He looked at me blankly.
 I explained.
 He obfuscated.
 I can tell you now – nothing.
 Nothing will be done because young people speaking up is not measured in League Tables.
 And it never will be, especially since Michael Gove, in his brief period of running rife as Minister of Education, took Speaking and Listening, which carried 20% of the GCSE mark, to 0% in government schools.

 And believe me, if it’s worth nothing, students don’t value it.
 Let’s keep good public speaking skills as the exclusive turf of Public Schools, shall we?
 That way government will have even less chance of being representative of its population.